Green Card through Marriage

 The green card processing time on this case was unusually fast.
 The spouse initially came here to study.
 She later fell in love with a young man who she met through friends at Grad School in Boston.
 The spouse was approved for conditional permanent residency in a matter of just five months.

-Attorney Lown is permitted to attend the interview and Attorney Lown is able to monitor this process.
+Attorney Lown will attend the interview and monitor this process.